mkantzer/mkantLogRhythm/README.md

 ## Potential Improvements

   * Deploy the Ansible Master from a pre-configured snapshot/AMI.
 This was not done for the current implementation because of sharing requirements.
   * This solution only has 2 nodes connected to the replicated volume.
-In a produciton environment, it would be best to use 3 (spread between 3 availability zones) for increased redundency/
+In a produciton environment, it would be best to use 3 (spread between 3 availability zones) for increased redundency